Dandenong Stingrays

-The Dandenong Southern Stingrays are an Australian rules football team in the NAB League, the Victorian statewide under-18s competition.
+The Dandenong Southern Stingrays are an Australian rules football team in the Talent League, the Victorian statewide under-18s competition.

 1992 saw the birth of the Southern Stingrays, developed under the leadership of Steve Kennedy (Regional Manager) and Ron Roach (Promotions Manager) with its home base located at Ben Kavanagh Reserve, Mordialloc.
 The side is coached in the inaugural year by Peter Russo.

 In 1995 the club moved from Mordialloc to Dandenong and it also changed its name to the Dandenong Southern Stingrays.
-The club is currently under the leadership of Darren Flanigan (Region Talent Manager) and Matthew Crozier (Female Talent Coordinator) with the home base located at Shepley Oval, Dandenong.
-The side is coached by Nick Cox.
+The club is currently under the leadership of Toby Jedwab (Region Talent Manager) and Ashley Dawes (Administration & Operations Coordinator) with the home base located at Shepley Oval, Dandenong.
+The Boys side is coached by Nick Cox, while the Girls are coached by Josh Moore.